justisGipson/google_cert/troubleshooting_and_debugging/week_two/README.md

 If the code is not fast enough, tru to optimize by eliminating **expensive actions**, which are those that take a long time to complete.

-* Trying to optimize every second out of a script is probably not worth the effort though
+* Trying to optimize every second out of a script is probably not worth the effort or time

 The first step is to keep in mind that we can't really make our computer go faster.
 If we want our code to finish faster, we need to make our computer do less work, and to do this, we'll have to